-You can export instances and their configuration data in a Galaxy to a text file with a .CSV extension.
-After you export the Galaxy to a text file, you can open it in Microsoft Excel 2000 or later and edit it.
+You can export instances and their configuration data in a Galaxy to a comma-separated values file with a .csv file name extension.
+After you export the Galaxy to a .csv file, you can edit it with Microsoft Excel 2000 or later.
 This makes it very easy to do large editing changes, such as search and replace.

 Exporting only exports instances.
-Templates cannot be exported in .CSV file format.
+Templates cannot be exported in .csv file format.

-The .CSV file contains the configuration for the checked-in versions of the selected instances and the checked-out instances of the user who does the Galaxy dump.
+The .csv file contains the configuration for the checked-in versions of the selected instances and the checked-out instances of the user who does the Galaxy dump.
 If an instance is checked out by another user when you export the Galaxy, the checked in version is exported.